rishabhsaha/aks-secure-baseline/10-registry-quarantine.md

 Your cluster is about to be bootstrapped with some base operating container images.
 These components will place your cluster under GitOps control and will be foundational security elements and any other cluster-wide resources you want deployed before workloads start landing on the cluster.
 This means this is the first time we'll be bringing images directly into this cluster.

-You'll end up with the following images imported into your ACR instance, after having passed through a (partly) simulated quarantine process.
+You'll end up with the following images imported into your ACR instance, after having passed through a simulated quarantine process.

 * Flux (kustomize-controller, source-controller)
 * Flaco